 Sage grouse court order trims energy lease auction in Nevada

 RENO, Nev.
-(AP) — Federal land managers have withdrawn more than 500 square miles (1,295 sq. kilometers) of public land from a swath of eastern Nevada where oil and gas drilling leases go to auction this week after a judge blocked the Trump administration’s attempt to ease protection of sage grouse habitat.
+(AP) — U.S. land managers have withdrawn more than 500 square miles (1,295 sq. kilometers) of public land from a swath of eastern Nevada where oil and gas drilling leases are set to go to auction.

-The move won the agency rare praise from conservationists who secured the federal court order in Idaho last month.
+The downsizing won the agency praise from conservationists who secured the court order in Idaho last month.

 “Taking sensitive sage-grouse habitats off the auction block is the right thing for the BLM to do, because public lands that aren’t leased for fossil fuel extraction don’t suffer from future industrial impacts,” said Erik Molvar, a wildlife biologist and executive director of the Western Watersheds Project.